 FDA 510(k) for Israeli Startups: Complete Guide to Clearance

 FDA 510(k) is the most common regulatory pathway for Class II medical devices in the US.
 An Israeli startup needs to demonstrate "substantial equivalence" to a legally marketed "predicate device."
-Typical timeline: 3-12 months.
-Typical cost: $150K-$500K.
+Typical timeline: over a flexible duration.
+Typical cost: scope tailored.
 Required: predicate identification, performance testing, labeling, clinical data (sometimes), and quality system documentation.

 What is the FDA 510(k) pathway?